-- do a comprehensive examination
+- A comprehensive examination

-- perform a prostate biopsy
+- A prostate biopsy

-- perform diagnostic imaging studies
+- Diagnostic imaging studies

 New Diagnostic Tests